 THE REASON FOR THE CHRISTMAS SEASON

 Christmas is my favorite time of year.
 The hot chocolate, the movies, the lights, the presents, and…SANTA!

 There’s something magical about the holiday season that seems to bring out the best in people.

-However, if I’m not intentional, I miss the opportunity to teach my kids the reason for the season.
-Our kids know we bring our Bibles to church and that we pray before we eat, but Christmas becomes more about Santa rather than Jesus in their minds when we spend most days talking about presents.
+However, if I’m not intentional, I miss the opportunity to teach my kids about the reason for the season.
+Christmas can easily become more about Santa rather than Jesus when we spend most days leading up to it talking about food, family, and presents.

-I don’t want to miss this perfect opportunity to reinforce all of the things I teach my kids throughout the year:
+I don’t want to miss this perfect chance to reinforce all of the things I teach my children throughout the year: